vishalpalla2000/vishal_palla/README.md

 - 👋 Hi, I’m vishal
-- 👀 I’m interested in
+- 👀 I’m interested in application development roles
-- 🌱 I’m currently learning JavaScript and HTML
+- 🌱 I’m currently seeking opportunities to grow and contribute
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on vishalreddy1056@gmail.com

 <!---
 vishalpalla2000/vishalpalla2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.